-No. Indicator RB 1 Total number of residential customers who are subject to an instalment plan RB 2 Percentage of residential customers who are subject to an instalment plan RB 3 Total number of non-residential customers who are subject to an instalment plan RB 4 Percentage of non-residential customers who are subject to an instalment plan RB 5 Total number of residential customers who have been granted additional time to pay their bill under Part 6 {of the Code of Conduct} RB 6 Percentage of residential customers who have been granted additional time to pay their bill under Part 6 {of the Code of Conduct} RB 7 Total number of non-residential customers who have been granted additional time to pay their bill under Part 6 {of the Code of Conduct} RB 8 Percentage of non-residential customers who have been granted additional time to pay their bill under Part 6 {of the Code of Conduct} RB 9 Total number of residential customers who have been placed on a shortened billing cycle RB 10 Percentage of residential customers who have been placed on a shortened billing cycle RB 11 Total number of non-residential customers who have been placed on a shortened billing cycle RB 12 Percentage of non-residential customers who have been placed on a shortened billing cycle RB 13 Total number of residential customers who have had direct debit plans terminated RB 14 Percentage of residential customers who have had direct debit plans terminated RB 15 Number of non-residential customers who have had direct debit plans terminated RB 16 Percentage of non-residential customers who have had direct debit plans terminated
+No. Indicator RB 1 Total number of residential customers who are subject to an instalment plan RB 2 Percentage of residential customers who are subject to an instalment plan RB 3 Total number of non-residential customers who are subject to an instalment plan RB 4 Percentage of non-residential customers who are subject to an instalment plan RB 5 Total number of residential customers who have been granted additional time to pay their bill under Part 6 (of the Code of Conduct) RB 6 Percentage of residential customers who have been granted additional time to pay their bill under Part 6 (of the Code of Conduct) RB 7 Total number of non-residential customers who have been granted additional time to pay their bill under Part 6 (of the Code of Conduct) RB 8 Percentage of non-residential customers who have been granted additional time to pay their bill under Part 6 (of the Code of Conduct) RB 9 Total number of residential customers who have been placed on a shortened billing cycle RB 10 Percentage of residential customers who have been placed on a shortened billing cycle RB 11 Total number of non-residential customers who have been placed on a shortened billing cycle RB 12 Percentage of non-residential customers who have been placed on a shortened billing cycle RB 13 Total number of residential customers who have had direct debit plans terminated RB 14 Percentage of residential customers who have had direct debit plans terminated RB 15 Number of non-residential customers who have had direct debit plans terminated RB 16 Percentage of non-residential customers who have had direct debit plans terminated

-Direct debit plan termination means where a direct debit plan/facility is terminated as a result of default/non-payment over at least two payment periods.
+Direct debit plan termination means a direct debit plan terminated as a result of a default or non payment in 2 or more successive payment periods.
 The retailer should include terminations due to administrative oversight and mismanagement by the customer resulting in non-payment and the termination of Centrepay payments.

-Instalment plan means an arrangement between the retailer and a customer to pay arrears and continued usage on their account according to an agreed payment schedule and capacity to pay.
+Instalment plan means an arrangement between a retailer and a customer for the customer to pay arrears or in advance and continued usage on their account according to an agreed payment schedule (generally involving payment of at least 3 instalments) taking into account their capacity to pay.
 It does not include customers using a payment plan as a matter of convenience or for flexible budgeting purposes.